-Make sure that the batteries in use are matching the engine's system voltage.
+Make sure to use batteries with the same rated voltage as the engine's system voltage.

-- 1. Connect the jumper cable to the positive pole (+) of the depleted battery, then to the positive pole (+) of the booster battery. - 2.
-Connect the jumper cable to the negative pole (-) of the booster battery.
+1. Connect the jumper cable to the positive pole (+) of the flat battery, then to the positive pole (+) of the booster battery.

+2. Connect the jumper cable to the negative pole (-) of the booster battery.
 Then connect the other end of the cable to a bolt on the clutch of the engine block.